Economics B.A. or B.B.A.

 - Work in state-of-the-art facilities.
 Students and faculty use the Vernon Smith Economic Science Laboratory for research and teaching applications.

 The Bachelor of Business Administration (B.B.A.) in economics provides a broad-based business background and offers a big-picture outlook of the different functions of organizations.
 The Bachelor of Arts (B.A.) in economics provides maximum flexibility in course selection and is ideally suited for students looking to double-major in complementary fields such as mathematics, health sciences, political science, English, history or law.
 Both degrees offer a variety of courses that emphasize experimental, behavioral and resource economics.

 Top classes for economics majors

-- Special Topics in Economics: The economics department has offered a variety of special topics courses including Fisheries Economics, Health Economics, Methods of Public Policy Evaluation, Economic Issues, and Applied Economic Modeling.
+- Special Topics in Economics: The economics department offers a variety of specialized courses including Experimental Economics, Behavioral Economics, Health Economics, Natural Resource Economics, Development Economics, History of Economic Thought, Econometrics, Methods in Public Policy Evaluation and Business Forecasting.

 - Econometrics for Business and Economics: Learn about concepts such as regression analysis and apply them though econometrics software with naturally-occurring and experimental data.

 - Seminar in Economic Research: Take your past economics coursework and knowledge and formulate your own research project.